-• Financial asset measured at amortized cost (investments in debt instrument without active market) and financial liability measured at amortized cost
+Financial asset measured at amortized cost and financial liability measured at amortized cost

 If recent transaction prices or market maker quotes are available, the fair value is based on such information.
 If there is no quoted market price available, the fair value is determined by using valuation techniques and calculated as the present value of the estimated cash flows.